Bell's Theorem for Temporal Order: Results

-A situation can therefore be arranged such that state \eqref{AB} is produced for configuration $K_{A\prec B}$ and \eqref{BA} is produced for $K_{B\prec A}$.
-Different mass configurations can result in different temporal orders of local operations both in quantum and in classical theory. {However, if quantum theory applies to massive objects, the two mass configurations can be assigned quantum states $|K_{A\prec B}\ket$, $|K_{B\prec A}\ket$.
-These two states will be orthogonal, if the corresponding mass configurations are macroscopically distinguishable.} Furthermore, in quantum theory a superposition of two physical states is also a valid state of the system.
-Thus, at least in principle, a superposition state $|K_{+}\ket := \frac{1}{\sqrt{2}}\left( |K_{A\prec B}\ket + |K_{B\prec A}\ket\right)$ also represents a physical mass configuration.
-By a straightforward application of the superposition principle, the final state of the mass $M$ and of the system $S$ then reads
+A situation can therefore be arranged such that state \eqref{AB} is produced for configuration $\mathrm{K_{A\prec B}}$ and \eqref{BA} is produced for $\mathrm{K_{B\prec A}}$.
+(We ignore a possible additional time evolution between the two events for simplicity.)
+Different mass configurations can result in different temporal orders of local operations, which holds in quantum as well as in classical theory.
+Let us make the following assumptions: \begin{enumerate} \item[a)] Macroscopically distinguishable states of physical systems can be assigned orthogonal quantum states. \item[b)] Gravitational time dilation in a classical limit reduces to that predicted by general relativity. \item[c)] The quantum superposition principle holds (regardless of the mass or nature of the involved system). \end{enumerate} Even though the above assumptions hold in the standard quantum and general relativistic frameworks, it is not known if a fundamental theory of quantum gravity satisfies them.
+Our aim is to investigate their consequences for the notion of temporal order.

+The coordinates introduced in the previous section define a foliation of space-time into equal-time slices.
+As long as no horizons are present in any of the considered configurations, such slices define space-like hypersurfaces.
+With each hypersurface one can associate a Hilbert space, containing the quantum states of interest at the given time.
+The time coordinate corresponds to the time $t$ in Fig.~\ref{event_order} and is operationally defined as the time measured by the local clock of the far-away agent (not affected by the mass configurations).
+These quantum states can be understood operationally as states assigned by the far away agent.
+However, as discussed in the previous section, such an interpretation is not strictly necessary but is merely a convenient way to define the relevant mathematical objects and to carry out the calculations.